Esadruhn/quantikai/README.md

   board = {(0,0): ((Pawns.A, Colors.BLUE))}
 ```

-The Montecarlo search is 2x faster with the move dict implementation.
+The Montecarlo search is 1.3-1.5x faster with the move dict implementation.
+Time for the bot to compute the second move (5000 iterations) deployed with Flask: from
+23s to 15s.

 #### Optimize the move search by removing redundancies